Albert-Lau-Lab/tactics_protein_analysis/README.md

 If the code predicts numerous pockets but each pocket only has one residue, then the segids of the input may be wrong.
 They must be of the form `PROA`, `PROB`, etc.

 If the code predicts no pockets, then `ml_score_thresh` and `ml_std_thresh` may be too high.

+If the code gives the error message `KeyError: '1:A'`, then the apo structure's residue and chain nomenclature may not match the nomenclature used in the trajectory.